Normal Approximation for U-Statistics with Cross-Sectional Dependence: Introduction

 \subsection{U-statistics}

 Cross-sectional dependence is pervasive in economic data.
 Unlike time series data, where observations follow a natural temporal ordering, cross-sectional data consist of dependent observations without an inherent ordering, as individuals may be interconnected in complex ways.
-In this paper, we study the asymptotic normal approximation for the distribution of an important class of statistics, known as second-order U-statistics, based on a cross-sectionally dependent sample \(\cqty{X_{i}: i \in \mathcal{I}_{n}}\) of sample size $\abs{\mathcal{I}_n} = n$, where the strength of dependence among observations is determined by some economics distance \(\dist\) over the index space \(\mathcal{I}_{n}\).
+In this paper, we study the asymptotic normal approximation for the distribution of an important class of statistics, known as second-order U-statistics, based on a cross-sectionally dependent sample \(\cqty{X_{i}: i \in \mathcal{I}_{n}}\).
 A second-order U-statistic can be written as

 In the definition, \(H_{n}:\mathbb{R}^{d}\times \mathbb{R}^{d} \to \mathbb{R}\) is a symmetric measurable function known as the \textit{kernel} of the U-statistic \(S_{n}\).
 With an independent and identically distributed (i.i.d.) sample and a fixed permutation symmetric kernel \(H\), this leads to an unbiased estimator of \(\theta = \Ep H(X_{1},X_{2})\) after normalisation by the inverse of \(n(n-1)\).
 Therefore U-statistics can be thought of as a generalisation of sample averages and many important statistics are U-statistics or can be approximated by U-statistics \citep{serfling1980ApproximationTheorems}.
 Examples include the sample variance estimators, Kendall's \(\tau\), and Cramer-von-Mises statistics \citep{vandervaart2000AsymptoticStatistics}.
-Another motivating example is the following nonparametric specification tests for regression models, which will be studied in more details in Section \ref{s1:nonpar test}. \begin{example}[Nonparametric specification test] Suppose that we have a regression model and a sample of \(\cqty{\pqty{Y_{i}, Z_{i}}: i\in \mathcal{I}_{n}}\), and we want to conduct the following specification test that given a parametric function \(g(z, \gamma)\) that is known for a given $\gamma \in \Gamma$,
+Another motivating example is the nonparametric specification tests as in \cite{fan1996ConsistentModel} and \cite{li2007NonparametricEconometrics} for regression models, which will be studied in more details in Section \ref{s1:nonpar test}.